tollwerk/TYPO3-ext-tw_googleanalytics/README.md

 TYPO3 extension tw_googleanalytics
 ==================================

-Frontend plugin for advanced Google Analytics integration with a wide range of features including pageView and event tracking, custom variables, cross domain tracking, tracking of file downloads and external domains and much more.
-The extension is built on extbase / fluid and supports the asynchronous tracking code only (ga.js).
+Frontend plugin for advanced Google / Universal Analytics integration with a wide range of features including pageView and event tracking, custom variables, cross domain tracking, tracking of file downloads and external domains and much more.

 Documentation